Cranq-io/cranq-tutorials/reference/1_application_flow/1_2_iterators/README.md

 84 @start:6
 26 @start:7
 ```
-The logger being used here outputs the signal data, along with it's tag.
+The logger being used here outputs the signal data, along with its tag.

 Observing the tags here, we see that the iterator forked our original signal for each array item.